alban-read/M1-MICRO-FORTH/dumbint.md

  .. allow new words to be composed, mainly by concatenation.

+Get an interactive interpreter running from Day 1, and then build it out.

 ### expedience

-It is ok to start by using the standard C library to get up and running.
+It is ok to start by using some functions from the standard C library to get up and running.

 Later may migrate to only use system calls.